shariq1989/cookbook/content/recipe/bbq_chicken_drumsticks.md

 ### ABOUT THE MEAL

-We love get-togethers with family and friends; these drumsticks are the perfect addition to any cookout, picnic, or backyard gathering.
+We love get-togethers with family and friends; these BBQ chicken drumsticks are the perfect addition to any cookout, picnic, or backyard gathering.

 #### What main ingredients do you need for this meal?

-* Drumsticks: You can use any part of the chicken, but we love barbequing drumsticks for entertaining because they are easy to eat and universally well-liked.
+* Chicken Drumsticks: You can grill any part of the chicken with BBQ sauce, but I love barbequing drumsticks.
+They are easy to eat and universally well-liked.
+Bonus, our kids devour them.

-* BBQ Sauce: I am sure there are many tasty BBQ sauces out there that I don't know about, but our go-to time and time again is Sweet Baby Ray's.
+* BBQ Sauce: I am sure there are many tasty BBQ sauces out there I don't know about, but our family go-to is Sweet Baby Ray's.
 This brand is always delicious, and they offer sugar-free, which makes everyone in the family happy.

-* You can use any rub you prefer, but we like the homemade rub noted above.
+*BBQ Rub: You can use your favorite rub, but we like the homemade blend noted above.

 #### What equipment do I need to make this recipe?

 * A large bowl

-* 2 baking sheets: To transport the marinated chicken and the cooked chicken
+* 2 baking sheets: Use the baking sheets to transport the marinated chicken and the cooked chicken back and forth between the grill and the kitchen.

 #### Are these BBQ chicken drumsticks keto?
 Are they low-carb?

-It is, as long as you use sugar-free barbeque sauce and replace the brown sugar in the rub with [Swerve](https://amzn.to/39rvQQS) brown sugar.
+They are, as long as you use sugar-free barbeque sauce and replace the brown sugar in the rub with [Swerve](https://amzn.to/39rvQQS) brown sugar replacement.
 I even calculated the macros for you to make it easier.

+For the Chicken with Rub:

-* CARBS–
+* CARBS– 1 Net Carb
-* PROTEIN–
+* PROTEIN– 55g
-* FAT–
+* FAT– 13g
+The serving size for the chicken is two drumsticks.

+For the BBQ Sauce:

+* CARBS– 1 Net Carb

 #### Can I freeze the BBQ Drumsticks?